flowmoco/work-ex/README.md

 * Files will be stored in /var/www/html/ – to make life easy give all users write access to this folder. `sudo chmod -R 777 /var/www/html`
 * Install PHP `sudo apt-get install php libapache2-mod-php -y`.

-### point apache to php folder
+### Point Apache to PHP folder

-Add the following to `/etc/apache2/sites-available/000-default.conf` after the existing VirtualHost tag you may need help to do this in nano text editor, note port number 88.
+Add the following to `/etc/apache2/sites-available/000-default.conf` after the existing VirtualHost tag, you may need help to do this in nano text editor, note port number 88.

 ```apache